lidat/knowledge-center/pages/knowledgedocs/Messaging Channels/facebook connector/Facebook connector for messaging.md

 Agent messaging tools - agents are empowered to handle Facebook messenger conversations with a range of LiveEngage tools that both complement and enhance messaging operations, such as being able to proactively open a conversation, configuring auto-accept for new messages and setting conversations to auto-close after a configured time period.

-**Note*** The character limit for messages sent on the Facebook Messenger channel by agents is 640.
-The character limit for messages sent by consumers is 5000.
+<div class="note">**Note**: The character limit for messages sent on the Facebook Messenger channel by agents is 640.
+The character limit for messages sent by consumers is 5000.</div>

 Automatic messages - Automatic, or system, messages are predefined messages that are presented automatically in the thread during a messaging conversation to provide consumers with contextual information about the conversation status.
 They are triggered by specific events, such as the consumer opening a new conversation or the conversation being transferred to another agent.